itfanr/ros2-wiki/Roadmap.md

   - Support to generate "fat" packages / archives
   - Windows and Mac OS packages
 - Release
+  - Future releases of ROS 2 (as of summer 2018) will likely target the next Ubuntu LTS 18.04
   - Allow releasing packages into ROS 2 using ready-to-use tools
 - Documentation
   - Platform for documentation (like wiki.ros.org), allow easy contributions as well as optionally facilitate a review process